 Looking for deep, challenging games, with a dose of complexity and strategy?
-Then you’re probably looking for a 4X title, where the objective is to eXplore, eXpand, eXploit, and eXterminate (as explained in our previous look at 4X games) in order to dominate and win the game.
+Then you’re probably looking for a 4X title, where the objective is to eXplore, eXpand, eXploit, and eXterminate in order to dominate and win the game.

 Many 4X titles can be played on desktop computers, but they’re less common on mobile.
-We’ve previously taken a look at the choice of 4X titles for iOS, but what has Android got to offer?
+We’ve previously taken a look at the choice of 4X strategy games for iOS, but what has Android got to offer?

 We’ll start with the most popular name in the world of 4X, Civilization.
 This mobile version is the first time any title from the Civilization franchise has appeared on Android, although the original Civilization Revolution was available on iOS and even Windows Phone in 2012.